Dentistry

 • There are also many soft artificial bones and some quality dental diets to reduce tartar build-up.

-If you have any questions regarding dental procedures please phone us on 02 6884 9900
+If you have any questions or would like to book in for a consultation please do not hesitate to phone us 02 6884 9900